JIGEESHA-ANAGANI/tech_fusion_project1/README.md

 ```
 - Linux: at this moment does not support on Linux and macOS

-- To make Sarah Voice Assistant work correctly you'll be need to PyAudio library
+- To make JIGS Voice Assistant work correctly you'll be need to PyAudio library
 - Check you python version
 ```bash
 python --version